 A statement that could be equally applied to his artwork, Bryan Hitch has taken a completely unique path in creating his “How To” book, the Ultimate Comics Studio.
 For Hitch, he sees himself as a storyteller rather than simply an artist.
 Following this paradigm, Hitch delves into the composition of the panels, the placement of the characters and the visualization and transformation of the script into a comic page in ways that are rarely done with this amount of detail.
 He also takes time to get into a discussion about sequential action and the rhythm of storytelling.
 He next gives the reader a shot by shot breakdown of pages from one of his Marvel Comics Fantastic Four stories.
 The tutorial plays out like the extras of a DVD, giving insight not only into his process but what appeals to him about storytelling.
 Composition is of key importance to Hitch as well.
 Where you place the camera and finding your focus within the panel are touched on and particular emphasis is given to how characters are placed.
 He even includes the often-neglected aspect of where to place the word balloons.
 I was especially impressed by the detailed emphasis toward creating and composing environments.
 Backgrounds can and have been given something of a second-class importance in some comics, but here, and especially when establishing the look of New York as the home of many of the Marvel heroes, the environment becomes a character unto itself.
 My favorite part of this book is the discussion on making the fantastical look and feel real, otherwise known as verisimilitude.
 One of the most important things in any story is to make the situation, no matter how far removed from reality, appear to be the most common place thing.
 Hitch handles these skills with the deftness of a true master of his field.

-Cartoon Cool: How to Draw the New Retro Characters of Today’s Cartoons
+"Cartoon Cool: How to Draw the New Retro Characters of Today’s Cartoons" by Christopher Hart

 It is impossible to make any list that looks at “How To” art books without making mention of the incredibly prolific Christopher Hart.
 Covering a vast array of cartoon styles and genres, Hart helps beginners in each discipline to start from the earliest point and build a simple but solid foundation for their artwork.
 In the Cartoon Cool book, Hart takes a mixture of the Manga style that is so popular today and mixes it with the aesthetic of the 1950s, a time that embraced the futuristic promise of space travel and the clean lines of Art Deco style.
 The book details a variety of characters in this fused style that looks like a modern take on the best Saturday morning cartoons of our youth.
 One of the skills that Hart often uses that is in full effect here is the simple but effective breakdown system for each character that builds slowly with each step to achieve the desired result.

-Stan Lee, Gil Kane, Steve Ditko, Jack Kirby, Alex Ross
+"Stan Lee's How to Write Comics" by Stan Lee, Gil Kane, Steve Ditko, Jack Kirby, Alex Ross

 One of a trio of books created by the legendary writer, comic creator and raconteur Stan Lee, this is the ultimate writer's guide, especially if you favor the style of writing that built the foundation of the comic book Marvel Universe.
 Using his typical boisterous style and anecdotes from his illustrious career, Lee lays out the processes of writing for the comic form.
 He goes into great detail on building the plot, creating heightened action to keep the reader engaged and peppering in convincing dialogue that ground these fantastic characters in the trials and tribulations of the real world.
 He helps the potential writer fill their own worlds with characters and environments that enrich the overall story.
 He also clues the reader in on valuable tips of the trade that come with years of building multiple worlds on paper.
 Lee also brings in several of his illustrious collaborators for their input and insights on writing.
 All in all, this really is the ultimate guide to writing from the quintessential comics writer.

 One of five books created by DC Comics on the process of creating comics, this book is one of the first to ever focus on the process of digitally creating comics.
 Digital has invaded the comics industry in a big way, and it has its own set of rules and processes that are a definite learning curve for traditional comic artists.
-Freddie E Williams II offers a detailed but accessible tutorial on the process of every aspect of the digital creation process from the layout of the file, sketching using the design tools, laying out the panels and more.
+Freddie E. Williams II offers a detailed but accessible tutorial on the process of every aspect of the digital creation process from the layout of the file, sketching using the design tools, laying out the panels and more.
 Williams helps the reader through the steps of penciling, inking and coloring a page and all the necessary details to make the comics print ready.
 The book helps people new to the digital process avoid many of the pitfalls that come with having to learn a program from scratch.
 It is far less of a how to draw book as it is a how to create book.
 This is an invaluable help to bring comic creating into the 21st Century.